How do I obtain Family Mediation Council Accreditation (FMCA)?

 How was the FMCA scheme developed?

 In 2014 the Family Mediation Council (FMC) approved a new framework for professional standards and regulation, and set up a register of family mediators that can be searched by the public.
 The new framework was introduced progressively over 2015.
-For more detailed information about the framework, see the Standards Manual.
+For more detailed information about the framework, see the FMC Standards Framework.
 Since the standards were introduced in 2014, there have been a number of updates: to the number and type of cases commentaries to be submitted, to the requirement to be observed by your own PPC and the stage cases must reach to be submitted as part of a portfolio, to introduce standards for Child-Inclusive Mediation and for MIAMs.

 How do I gain FMCA as a new mediator?